tanvir-git/odoo-documentation/content/applications/inventory_and_mrp/inventory/management/reporting/integrating_landed_costs.rst

 Integrating additional costs to products (landed costs)
 =======================================================

+.. _inventory/reporting/landed_costs:

-The landed cost feature in Odoo allows to include additional costs (shipment, insurance, customs duties, etc.) into the cost of the product.
+The landed costs feature in Odoo allows to include additional costs (shipment, insurance, customs duties, etc.) into the cost of the product.